-Darko Leitner-Stojanov a historian with a PhD in Byzantine and Post-Byzantine Studies from the Ecole Pratique des Hautes Etudes - Paris (2013).
-He is an assistant professor/docent at the Institute of National History – Skopje (2009 - present), and was a visiting researcher at the University of New York in Tirana (2014-2019).
-In 2019 he was the holder of the Otto Bennemann Grant for Innovative Methodological Aprroaches in International Textbook Research at the Georg-Eckert (Leibniz) Institute for International Textbook Research in Braunschweig, for his work on „Science and Technology in Yugoslav history textbooks“, and in 2014-2015 he was the Ernst Mach worldwide research grant at the Centre for Southeast European Studies at the University of Graz.
-Since 2014 he is a member of an international project team led by the Humboldt University in Berlin, with focus on the history of socialist Yugoslavia (current project entitled „Pluralismus und Vernetzung im (post-)imperialen und sozialistischen Südosteuropa“).
+Darko Leitner-Stojanov is a historian, holding a PhD degree in Byzantine and Post-Byzantine Studies from the Ecole Pratique des Hautes Etudes - Paris (2013).
+From 2009 to 2022 he was a researcher at the Institute of National History – Skopje/University of Skopje, and was a visiting researcher at the University of New York in Tirana (2014-2019).
+In 2019 he was the holder of the Otto Bennemann Grant for Innovative Methodological Approaches in International Textbook Research at the Georg-Eckert (Leibniz) Institute in Braunschweig, for his work on „Science and Technology in Yugoslav history textbooks“, and in 2014-2015 he was an Ernst Mach (worldwide) research fellow at the Centre for Southeast European Studies/University of Graz.
+From 2014 until 2020 he was a member of an international research network led by the Humboldt University in Berlin, with focus on the history of socialist Yugoslavia.
+In September 2022, Darko Leitner-Stojanov joined the Balkan studies department again, for the project „Tracing the social life of photographs: Private photographic practices of Yugoslav immigrants in Vienna (1960s-1980s)“, supported by Stadt Wien/MA7.

 The Myth of Victimization in Macedonian History Textbooks (1991-2018), pp. 227-252